 Acquisition in 2006

-Xpedion Design Systems, Inc. provides transistor-level simulation, analysis, and behavioral modeling solutions to radio frequency integrated circuit or wireless and system-on-chip designers.
+Xpedion Design Systems, Inc. specializes in providing transistor-level simulation, analysis, and behavioral modeling solutions specifically designed for radio frequency integrated circuit and wireless system-on-chip designers.
+The company's offerings are tailored to enhance the design process, ensuring accuracy and efficiency for engineers working in these specialized fields.

 SynPro